 An employee's exempt status is always determined on a workweek basis.
-Thus, as long as Head Start employees meet the duties test for one of the exemptions and are paid at least the required salary level per week on a salary basis for the weeks they work during the Head Start program year, they would be considered exempt.
+Thus, as long as Head Start employees meet the duties test for one of the exemptions and are paid at least \$844 per week on a salary basis starting on July 1, 2024 (\$1,128 per week on a salary basis, starting on January 1, 2025) for the weeks they work during the Head Start program year, they would be considered exempt.
 Remember that if a Head Start teacher qualifies for the teacher exemption discussed in Questions 15 through 17, the salary level requirement does not apply.
 See Question 14 for general information about employees who work seasonally or part-time.